snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 - dbt CLI installed / dbt Cloud account available
   - New dbt project created and configured
 - Python 3 Installed
-- BigQuery account and a user with access to create schemas and tables
+- BigQuery, Snowflake, or Databricks account and a user with access to create schemas and tables

-{{% notice info %}}
-Please note that the snowplow-ecommerce package currently only support BigQuery, but further adapter support is coming soon!
-{{% /notice %}}

 #### What you will build